UBC-MDS/DSCI_522_Group19/doc/Wine_Quality_Score_Predictor_report.md

 to 10 based on physicochemical properties of wines sensory tests.
 To answer this predictive question, we decided to build a regression model.
 Through our exploratory data analysis we analyzed the distribution of each feature and correlation between features and the target.
-Then through the cross-validation process based on feature input, we concluded that the Random Forest model delivers a much higher training score, but there was a clear problem of overfitting.
-We further conducted feature selection and hyperparameter optimization in an attempt to reduce the score gap between train and test data.
-We were able to drop number of features but maintain the relatively similar score through this process.
-Unfortunately, the test score with the best hyperparameters was only around 0.52, which is fairly acceptable.
-Next, we potentially can improve our model prediction score by using a larger dataset with more features and build a more high score model with its best hyperparameters.
+Followed by the cross-validation process based on feature input, we concluded that the Random Forest Regressor delivers a much higher training score, but there was a clear problem of overfitting.
+We further conducted feature selection and hyperparameter optimization in an attempt to reduce the score gap between train and test scores.
+We were able to drop a number of features but maintain a relatively similar score through this process.
+Unfortunately, the test score with our best hyperparameters was only around 0.532, which is fairly acceptable.
+Next, we can potentially improve our model prediction score by using a larger dataset with more features or build a higher score model with its best hyperparameters.

 # Introduction